kwokcheong/Project3_1.2.Run/README.md

 **•	Create a comment on each individual event**

 The comment form is successful in fetching input data to the database with both the commenter’s name and comment.
-Every single comment entry made on each individual artwork is added to the database as an object in an array called ‘reviews’, under the specific object ID given for each event.
+Every single comment entry made on each individual event is added to the database as an object in an array called ‘reviews’, under the specific object ID given for each event.
 Once the user has submitted the comment, the comments will show up after the page has automatically refreshed.

 #### 2. Read:
 **•	Searchbox for event titles**